Cody Christian

 Cody Allen Christian (born April 15, 1995) is an American actor.
-He’s best known for his roles as Mike Montgomery in the ABC Family/Freeform series Pretty Little Liars and Theo Raeken in the fifth and sixth seasons of the MTV series Teen Wolf, for which he received a nomination for Teen Choice Award for Choice Summer TV Star: Male at the Teen Choice Awards.
+He is best known for his roles as Mike Montgomery in the ABC Family/Freeform series Pretty Little Liars, Theo Raeken in the fifth and sixth seasons of the MTV series Teen Wolf, for which he received a nomination for Teen Choice Award for Choice Summer TV Star: Male at the Teen Choice Awards, and Asher Adams in The CW series All American.
 He is also known for voicing Cloud Strife in the Final Fantasy VII Remake franchise, for which he received the Golden Joystick Award for Best Lead Performer and a nomination for BAFTA Award for Performer in a Leading Role.